-37 secret WhatsApp tricks you might not know about - Pocket-lint
+47 secret WhatsApp tips and tricks you might not know about

 Search all your chats

 Someone might have sent you their address or you might remember talking about a specific programme or film but you don't want to scroll through all your messages to try and find what you're looking for.
-At the top of all your chats on iOS there is a search bar.
-On Android there's a search icon.
+At the top of all your chats on iOS there is a search bar if you pull down.
+On Android, there's a search icon.

 You can type anything into the search bar, from the start of a town name if you're looking for an address to a specific word and all the chats with that word will appear below as specific messages.
+When you tap on the Search bar, you will also see a list of options, from Photos to Audio, allowing you to minimise your search.

 Clicking on a respective result will take you to that part of the chat conversation you had.

 Search a specific chat